Blinken lands in China on rare trip with hopes low for any breakthrough

 BEIJING - US Secretary of State Antony Blinken arrived in Beijing on Sunday, the first top American diplomat to visit China in five years, amid frosty bilateral ties and dim prospects for any breakthrough on the long list of disputes between the world’s two largest economies.

-Having postponed a February trip after a suspected Chinese spy balloon flew over US airspace, Mr Blinken is the highest-ranking US government official to visit China since President Joe Biden took office in January 2021.
+Having postponed a February trip after a suspected Chinese spy balloon flew over United States airspace, Mr Blinken is the highest-ranking US government official to visit China since US President Joe Biden took office in January 2021.

 During his stay through Monday, he is expected to meet with Chinese Foreign Minister Qin Gang, China’s top diplomat Wang Yi and possibly President Xi Jinping, seeking to establish open and durable communication channels to ensure the strategic rivalry between the two countries does not spiral into conflict.